AMC Hornet: American Rally

-Additionally, the 1976 American Rally included improvements consisting of power front disk brakes, power steering, and tinted windshield, as standard equipment.
+Additionally, the 1976 American Rally included improvements such as power front disc brakes, power steering, and a tinted windshield as standard equipment.
 The four-speed transmission and heater were also standard.
-New seat patterns and door panel designs (without the etched Rally emblem) were used, while gauges were changed to a 160 km/h speedometer and 6,000 RPM tachometer.
+New seat patterns and door panel designs (without the etched Rally emblem) were used, while gauges were changed to a 160 km/h speedometer and a 6,000 RPM tachometer.
 New dome light lens design and longer sun visors were shared with the American and Gremlin.
-The new engine and standard equipment coupled with the mid-year discontinuation of the 1976 Classic AMX (Matador X) made the American Rally the top-of-the-line performance model of the company.
-The sportiness and concept were fairly close to that of the 1972–1976 VAM Javelins and Classic AMXs.
+The new engine and standard equipment, coupled with the mid-year discontinuation of the 1976 Classic AMX (Matador X), made the American Rally the company's top-of-the-line performance model.
+The sportiness and concept were fairly close to those of the 1972–1976 VAM Javelins and Classic AMXs.
 With the engine change, the rear quarter panel emblems morphed into "4.6" units.
-After only one year, the model name "Rally" emblem on the rear panel was once again redesigned.
+After only one year, the model name "Rally" emblem on the rear panel was redesigned again.

-The 1977 models incorporated engineering upgrades for the 258 six the year before to the 282 engine.
-All-new head design with quench-type combustion chambers took the compression ratio from 7.7:1 to 8.0:1.
-It was accompanied by a new aluminum intake manifold with improved flow while continuing the Holley 2300 two-barrel carburetor.
+The 1977 models incorporated engineering upgrades for the 258 six the year before the 282 engine.
+All-new head design with quench-type combustion chambers raised the compression ratio from 7.7:1 to 8.0:1.
+It was accompanied by a new aluminum intake manifold with improved flow, while retaining the Holley 2300 two-barrel carburetor.
 These improvements made the 1977 American Rally the best-performing model of its series, even surpassing the high-compression 1972 model.
 Despite this, advertised horsepower and torque ratings were the same as the year before.
-The power increase allowed the use of a new 3.07:1 rear differential gear ratio for better economy and top speed without losing acceleration and towing capacity.
-The front high-back bucket seats obtained new patterns and for the first time since the 1972 reclining mechanism (as standard equipment), three-point front seatbelts with double retractable mechanisms were added, a new VAM-designed digital tachometer took the place of the conventional analog unit in the midyear.
+The power increase enabled the use of a new 3.07:1 rear differential gear ratio for better fuel economy and top speed, without sacrificing acceleration or towing capacity.
+The front high-back bucket seats received new patterns, and for the first time since the 1972 reclining mechanism (as standard equipment), three-point front seatbelts with double retractable mechanisms were added.
+A new VAM-designed digital tachometer replaced the conventional analog unit in the midyear.
 The exterior featured the new Gremlin front clip.
-New decals covering only the front fenders on their topsides started near the doors to the side front marker lights, between the lights and stripe was a "Rally 4.6" sticker.
+New decals covering only the topsides of the front fenders started near the doors, at the side marker lights.
+Between the lights and the stripe was a "Rally 4.6" sticker.
 Like the three luxury versions of the line for the year, the 1977 American Rally was the first unit of its series to offer the original factory air conditioning system as an option.
-The hood and trunk lights as well as the glove box unit were added to the standard equipment list.
+The hood and trunk lights, as well as the glove box unit, were added to the standard equipment list.